 Empowered customers are setting a high bar for what they expect from brands.
 Having a digital presence is nice, but offering an integrated experience across digital and physical channels alike is what ensures consistency and quality.
 Ignoring any side of “hybrid CX” will ultimately lead to a drop in quality – or, worse, frustrated and even disengaged customers.
 Consumer research shows that 84% agreed that consistency over customer journey builds loyalty more than channel silos.
 The key is to align everyone behind a single vision that should ultimately be dictated by your customers.
 The real source of insight and direction in terms of preferences, along with the mix of service channels for various interactions, should always remain your end buyer.

 Creating experiences isn’t about pushing products to sell.
 Instead, it’s about a superior way to connect with customers – and an elevated avenue to help customers find value in your products and services.
 It’s about realizing that fulfillment happens at every touchpoint.
-From buy online to pick up in store to arrive home to be presented with a Facebook offer for a beautiful scarf to match the coat you just bought.
+From buy-online to pick-up-in-store to arrive-home to be-presented-with-a-Facebook-offer for a beautiful scarf to match the coat you just bought.
 It might not even end there, either, as today’s customer very well could receive his or her scarf with an in-store coupon attached to it – and realize they also need that complimentary hat (especially if it’s available with a discount).

 In the end, it’s all about realizing that it’s not customers who are going to change.
 What must change, instead, is the attitude of marketers.
 Moving away from campaign-focused to customer-focused endeavors and implementations means putting the customer front and center – at each and every step of the customer journey.

 Creating relevant, individualized interactions also presents marketers with an opportunity to create and nurture superior brand-to-customer relationships.
 It’s a chance to make sure that every channel is being utilized – and deliver an experience that’s unique to each consumer while also displaying your shared and aligned values.
 Such behavior is how customers will ultimately realize you care about them on a personal level, rather than feeling like just another number.
 There are many opportunities to personalize throughout the customer journey, such as landing/product page, search, product recommendation, banners and offers.
 It’s imperative that you don’t waste these opportunities.
-You can rest assured you’re competition won’t.
+You can rest assured your competition won’t.

 2020 is the time to finally bring checkout up to speed.
 Checkout has traditionally been a point of frustration for customers – and cart abandonment at checkout has been a major point of frustration for retailers.
 Why?
 Desktop checkout UX often requires too many steps, among other problems.
 And mobile checkout is still often inferior to desktop checkout, not to mention clunky and awkward for shoppers.